The Influence of Uniform Magnetic Fields on Strong Field Gravitational Lensing by Kerr Black Holes: Introduction

 Strong gravitational lensing, in particular, and black hole shadows provide potent probes of spacetime geometry at the event horizon.
 These observables are directly affected by the features of photon orbits, ergoregions, and magnetic fields.
 In this work, we study the strong gravitational lensing by the MKBHs.
 Using the geodesic structure in the MKBH spacetime \cite{Wang:2025vsx}, and applying the techniques of lensing and shadow analysis in the presence of an external magnetic field, we analyze how the magnetic field modifies the photon sphere, lensing observables, and shadow deformation.
 We compare our theoretical predictions with Kerr black hole predictions.
-This study complements earlier works on energy extraction \cite{Zeng:2025olq}, photon dynamics \cite{Podolsky:2025tle, Wang:2025vsx,Wang:2025bjf,Zeng:2025tji}, and observational signatures in magnetized spacetimes.
+This study complements earlier works on energy extraction \cite{Zeng:2025olq}, photon dynamics \cite{Podolsky:2025tle, Wang:2025vsx,Wang:2025bjf,Zeng:2025tji}, and observational signatures in MKBH spacetimes.
 It further reinforces the utility of strong field tests of gravity in distinguishing physically viable extensions of the Kerr solution.
+We must emphasise that the metric used in this work is a simplified model and does not represent a realistic astrophysical magnetised black hole.
+Our aim is to study the qualitative influence of the parameter $B$ on the lensing properties and observables.
+The observables presented here should therefore be regarded as illustrative within the model, rather than as predictions for real astrophysical black holes.

-The paper is organized in the following manner: In Section \ref{sec2}, we consider the Kerr black hole solution with a uniform magnetic field and derive the effective metric for the motion of photons.
+The paper is organized in the following manner: In Section \ref{sec2}, we consider the Kerr black hole solution with a uniform magnetic field or MKBH solutions and derive the effective metric for the motion of photons.
 Section \ref{sec3} addresses the photon motion in the strong field regime and the photon sphere.
-In Section \ref{sec3a}, we address the deflection angle of light in the strong deflection limit.
-Section \ref{sec3b} includes lensing observables and time delay in the strong deflection limit.
-In Section \ref{Sec4}, we numerically compute the strong lensing observables and time delays for MKBHs using the supermassive black holes Sgr A* and M87* as the lens and compare them with the Kerr black hole predictions.
+In Section \ref{sec3a}, we address the deflection angle of light in the SDL.
+Section \ref{sec3b} includes lensing observables and time delay in the SDL.
+In Section \ref{Sec4}, we numerically compute the strong lensing observables and time delays for MKBHs using the supermassive black holes Sgr A* and M87* as the lens and compare them with the Kerr black hole's predictions.
 In Section \ref{Sec5}, we present a summary of our results and implications for future observations.

 In what follows, we set $G = c = 1$ unless otherwise stated and work with the signature convention $\{-, +, +, +\}$.